uelordicontact/uelordicontact.github.io/content/authors/nagorebarrena/_index.md

 ---
 # Display name
-title: Unai Elordi
+title: Nagore Barrena

 # Full Name (for SEO)
-first_name: Unai
+first_name: Nagore
-last_name: Elordi
+last_name: Barrena

 # Is this the primary user of the site?
 superuser: true